 This topic is often overlooked and yet it has the same exam weighting as most of the other topics (5-10%) and the content is not that technical.

 The main focus here is understanding the valuation of real estate and analyzing the performance of private equity funds.

-Builds on from Level 1 in the areas of Capital Budgeting (NPV and IRR) and also Corporate Governance.
+Builds on from Level 1 in the areas of Capital Budgeting (NPV and IRR) and also a new topic of Corporate Restructuring.